derivative

 1. Derivation

-Let's say we want to know the rate of change of the function \(f(x) = x^{2}\).
-Because this function is not linear (the function is a parabola and is therefore curved), we can only take the rate of change by finding the tangent line to a point on the curve.
+Let's say we want to know the rate of change of the \(f(x) = x^{2}\).
+Because this is not linear (the is a parabola and is therefore curved), we can only take the rate of change by finding the tangent line to a point on the curve.
 In other words, for any point \((x_{0}, y_{0})\), we want to find the straight line that touches this point, and no other points on the parabola.

 The gameplan will look like this: first, we find the slope between two points \((x_{0}, y_{0})\) and \((x_{0} + dx, y_{0} + dy)\), where \(dx\) and \(dy\) are the difference in x and y respectively, or in other words, just a small change in x and change in y.
 Then, we make these points infinitely close to each other and see what the slope is.
 This resulting line will be infinitely close to the tangent line.